|Nutritional Guidelines (per serving)|

 - 6 cups broth (chicken or turkey)

-- Chopped cilantro, chopped green onions, sliced avocado, crumbled cotija cheese (optional and to taste)
+- Optional: chopped cilantro, chopped green onions, sliced avocado, crumbled cotija cheese

 Peel and finely chop the onion.